annalhq/sapien/README.md

    ```sh
    npm run dev
    ```
+4. For the backend part refer to Backend section accordingly

 ## <a name="frontend"> Frontend </a>
 Deployed using NextJS and Shadcn UI library alongside Vercel's AI SDK UI.

 ### 🛠️ <a name="code-formatting"> Code Formatting </a>

 <div align="left">
   <img src="https://img.shields.io/badge/ESLint-4B32C3?style=for-the-badge&logo=eslint&logoColor=white" alt="eslint" />
   <img src="https://img.shields.io/badge/Prettier-F7B93E?style=for-the-badge&logo=prettier&logoColor=white" alt="prettier" />
   <img src="https://img.shields.io/badge/🐶 Husky-000000?style=for-the-badge&logo=husky&logoColor=white" alt="husky" />
 </div>

+These integrations will make sure while deploying that there is no server side issues (also maintains code consistency)

+If you are making changes in the code, make sure to run `npm run format` otherwise Husky will prevent you to committing the code to repository.

+Use `--no-verify` flag alongside with your git command to skip the invocation of Husky.

 <h3> ESLint </h3>
 ESLint is used to identify and fix problems in JavaScript and TypeScript code.
 To run ESLint, use: